Page last updated: 2 March 2026

 American Airlines operates the vast majority of flights at DFW, making the airport its largest global hub.

-Passenger traffic gradually increases from January, peaks in July, and then slightly declines toward the end of the year.
+Passenger traffic fluctuated during the first half of the year before peaking in July, and then slightly declined toward the end of the year.

-- July recorded the highest passenger traffic at 8.44 million, followed by June with 8.10 million.
+- July recorded the highest passenger traffic in 2025 at 8.19 million, followed by June with 7.92 million.

-- The lowest traffic was observed in January and February, both at 6.31 million.
+- The lowest traffic was observed in January and February, at 6.38 million and 6.02 million respectively.

 Most Popular Destinations